 You can connect a mobile device to the GPSMAP device using the ActiveCaptain app.
-The app provides a quick and easy way for you to interact with your GPSMAP device and complete such tasks as sharing data, registering, updating the device software, and receiving mobile device notifications.
+The app provides a quick and easy way for you to interact with your GPSMAP device and complete such tasks as sharing data, registering, updating the device software.
+When configured, you can also receive mobile device notifications.

-- 1 From the GPSMAP device, select Vessel > ActiveCaptain. - 2 From the ActiveCaptain page, select Wi-Fi Network > Wi-Fi > On. - 3 Enter a name and password for this network. - 4 Insert a memory card in the GPSMAP device's card slot (Memory Cards, page 9). - 5 Select Set ActiveCaptain Card.
+- 1 From the GPSMAP device, select Vessel > ActiveCaptain. - 2 From the ActiveCaptain page, select Wi-Fi Network > Wi-Fi > On. - 3 Enter a name and password for this network. - 4 Insert a memory card in the GPSMAP device's card slot (Memory Cards, page 7). - 5 Select Set ActiveCaptain Card.

 You might be prompted to format the memory card.
 Formatting the card deletes all information saved on the card.
 This includes any saved user data, such as waypoints.
 Formatting the card is recommended, but not required.
-Before formatting the card, you should save the data from the memory card onto the device internal memory (Copying User Data from a Memory Card, page 181).
-After formatting the card for the ActiveCaptain app, you can transfer the user data back to the card (Copying User Data to a Memory Card, page 181).
+Before formatting the card, you should save the data from the memory card onto the device internal memory (Copying User Data from a Memory Card, page 179).
+After formatting the card for the ActiveCaptain app, you can transfer the user data back to the card (Copying All User Data to a Memory Card, page 179).